 Truck drivers have the same responsibilities as all other drivers on the road to protect other travelers.
 When truckers operate their vehicles negligently and cause accidents, they may be held legally responsible for any resulting injuries.

 A Chesterton truck accident lawyer could work with individuals to investigate claims of trucker and truck company negligence.
-A competent attorney may be able to obtain the fair compensation that a victim deserves after a commercial truck accident.
+A competent personal injury attorney may be able to obtain the fair compensation that a victim deserves after a commercial truck accident.
 En Español.

 When people suffer injuries in collisions with commercial trucks, they need to examine the actions of both the truck driver and their parent company, as both may have contributed to the accident in different ways.